defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/120-bot-detection.md

 We've collected some decent metrics from the URL scan headless browser.
 We can see that the screen offset it 0.
 This means that the browser is on the top left corner of the desktop.
 We'll use that as our simple check for now.
 However, many mobile browsers will report the same thing, so this isn't a catch all solution.
 We'd need to spend some time capturing metrics from different bots and real browsers to come up with a decent bot detector.

-Lets simplify our Javascript to just ehat we need.
+Lets simplify our Javascript to just what we need.

 ```js
 <script>